 - WebTitan Cloud is a cloud-based filtering solution that has a quick installation and configuration process.
 Equally as versatile as WebTitan Gateway, WebTitan for Cloud is managed via an online portal that can be accessed from any Internet-connected device.

 - WebTitan Cloud for WiFi has been designed for elementary schools that offer a wireless network for students to connect to.
 There is no limit on how many students can connect simultaneously to this solution, which delivers a filtered Internet service with imperceptible latency.

 Try WebTitan Free for Fourteen Days

 Although web content and URL filtering for elementary schools is required by law in many jurisdictions, schools have a moral obligation to protect their students from online profanity and web-borne threats.
 Therefore, we are inviting schools, libraries and colleges in all areas to try WebTitan free for thirty days – with no credit cards required, no contracts to sign and no obligation to continue using the service after thirty days.

 In order to take advantage of this opportunity, simply contact us and discuss your current situation with one of our sales technicians.
 Our sales technician will determine which of our elementary school filtering solutions is most appropriate for your needs, and walk you through the registration process.
 If you subsequently need any assistance configuring your elementary school filtering solution, our team will be at hand to give you all the help you need.

 Even if your school has already implemented web content and URL filtering for elementary schools, we invite you to give us a call.
 It may be possible to greatly reduce your Internet filtering costs and improve usability.
-A comparison of your current solution and WebTitan´s versatile filtering mechanism might help you with forming workable acceptable use policies and enforcing them.
+A comparison of your current solution and WebTitan might help you with forming workable acceptable use policies and enforcing them.
 Importantly, it will help you better protect your students against harmful online material and web-borne threats.